Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_SimpleIvr/readme.md

 ### Locally running the Call Automation Simple IVR app
 1. Go to CallAutomation_SimpleIvr folder and open `CallAutomation_SimpleIvr.sln` solution in Visual Studio.
-2. Used the ngrok URl and point to localhost.
+2. Use the visual studio dev tunnel url to set the `CallbackUriBase` uri in the `appsettings.json` file

 ### Publish the Call Automation Simple IVR to Azure WebApp